 1/2 teaspoon chicken stock granule (I used anchovies powder)

 1/2 tablespoon Shaoxing wine (add in later)

-2. Heat up 2 tablespoons oil in the preheated wok.
-Pour in mixture, stirring constantly over high heat with a soup ladle until cooked and form into fluffy.
+2. Add 2 tablespoons oil in a preheated wok.
+Pour in the mixed ingredients and stir constantly over high heat until cooked.